 William Schrader Jr., of The Austin Group, has become a familiar name in Berkeley development circles, having already built large projects, such as the eight-story StoneFire on University Avenue and the 79-unit Varsity Apartments at 2024 Durant Ave., downtown in recent years.

 His new project, dubbed Logan Park, is slated to be built just east of the Varsity building on Durant, wrapping around the Shattuck Avenue block where Staples, Extreme Pizza, Heat Café, Endless Summer Sweets and Chase bank now operate.
 Schrader told the zoning board he is working closely with all of those businesses so that the new retail spots fit their needs.
-Logan Park, if approved, would be located on the largest parcel in downtown Berkeley, he said.
+Logan Park, if approved, would be located at 2352 Shattuck, which is the largest parcel in downtown Berkeley, he said.

 Thursday night’s hearing was a preview session, where Zoning Adjustments Board (ZAB) members give feedback to an applicant and staff about project changes or information they would like in the future.
 The optional advisory meeting takes place before a vote, which would be scheduled at a later date.
 Schrader said he’d like to be back before the zoning board for that vote later this year.

 Logan Park will be built in two phases, Schrader told the board.
 Phase 1 will see construction at the Staples corner on Shattuck and west on Durant.
 Phase 2 would see the construction of the rest of the Shattuck frontage down to Channing Way.
 The phased construction approach will allow the businesses to stay open while the project is underway, he said.

 Schrader said his primary goals with Logan Park are to “design the largest project possible allowed under the downtown plan and the density bonus,” and to keep the existing tenants.